LeifMessinger/steam-crawler/README.md

   * date of creation of the review
   * text of the review

-The last script _steam-reviews-stats.py_ is a sample script that processes the review.csv file and outputs some basic info and stats in json files:
+The last script _steam-reviews-stats.py_ DOESN'T WORK

   * _./data/games.json_ number of reviews and played hours for every game.